YumaYX/rubydemodoc/input/json/write_file_with_write.md

 This Ruby code snippet demonstrates how to write a Ruby hash to a JSON file.
-First, it requires the `json` library, which provides methods for working with JSON data.
-Then, it defines a hash with a single key-value pair: the key is "key" and the value is "value".
-Next, it uses the `File.write` method to write the JSON representation of this hash to a file named "input/json/file.json".
-The `JSON.dump` method converts the Ruby hash into a JSON string, which is then written to the specified file.
+It first requires the `json` library.
+Then, it defines a hash with a key-value pair.
+Next, it uses `JSON.dump` to convert the hash into a JSON string and writes this string to a file named "file.json" located in the "input/json" directory.
+The `File.write` method returns the number of bytes written to the file.